hbeni/fgcom-mumble/README.md

 ### Test frequencies
 Test frequencies are provided by a specialized server side bot.
 Look for the bot in mumbles channel list to see if the server supports Test frequencies.

   - 910.000 MHz: echo test frequency.
-Your voice will be echoed back after a short delay, to allow you to check that your microphone, speakers/headset and that your connection to the FGCom server works and to let you know how you are heared from others.
+Your voice will be echoed back after you release PTT, to allow you to check that your microphone, speakers/headset and that your connection to the FGCom server works and to let you know how you are heared from others.
+Test recordings are limited to 10 seconds by default.
-  - 911.000 MHz: The frequency continuously plays a test sample, allowing you to check that your connection to the FGCom server works.
+  - NOT-IMPLEMENTED-YET: 911.000 MHz: The frequency continuously plays a test sample, allowing you to check that your connection to the FGCom server works.

 ### Obsolete legacy FGCom frequencies